-Working with international partners, the WHO brings you content to open the world of isolation.
+Working with international partners, the WHO brings you content to open the world of COVID-19.
 The World Health Organization (WHO) is an international organization with members from more than 150 countries, that come together to promote equal access to health for everyone.
-This website offers ideas and resources to support parents and projects that will engage children in understanding coronavirus, the challenges it brings to their world and what can be done to protect them.
+This website offers ideas and resources to support projects that will engage children in understanding coronavirus, the challenges it brings to their world, and what can be done to protect them.

-The Canadian Pediatric Society is a national organization of pediatricians working together to advance the health of Canadian children and youth.
-This site has articles on COVID and how it is affecting other medical conditions such as diabetes, ADHD and anxiety disorders.
+The Canadian Paediatric Society is a national organization of pediatricians working together to advance the health of Canadian children and youth.
+This site has articles on COVID-19 and how it is affecting other medical conditions such as diabetes, ADHD and anxiety disorders.
 There are practical articles about topics such as the safe use of hand sanitizer by children.

-Are you finding working from home a challenge?
-Here are practical tips on making working from home with children a bit easier from the Canadian Psychological Society.
-The CPS is the largest national association for the science, practice and education of psychology in Canada.
+Do you find working from home a challenge?
+Here are practical tips to make working from home with children a bit easier.
+The Canadian Psychological Society is the largest national association for the science, practice and education of psychology in Canada.

 Feeling stressed by working at home, while looking after children?
 The Canadian Red Cross provides self-care tips for parents working at home with solutions to the challenges of an abrupt workplace change.
-Tips for helping families cope during self-isolation, including links to activities for children.
+Tips are included for helping families cope during the pandemic, including links to activities for children.

 Get the facts on the novel coronavirus with Kids Help Phone, a 24/7 national support service.
-This national volunteer led organization offers phone, text and live chat counselling services to young people in both English and French.
-There is information about how to support the young people in your life and information for kids on how to cope with social distancing or concerns about school.
+This national volunteer-led organization offers phone, text and live chat counselling services to young people in both English and French.
+Find information here about how to support the young people in your life.
+There are also tips for kids on how to cope with social distancing and concerns about school.